The National Library of Medicine is giving its users, collaborators, and advisers a say in planning the future of the world’s largest medical library.

-A symposium, "The National Library of Medicine, 1984-2014: Voyaging to the Future," will be held May 14, 2014, from 8:30 a.m.-5 p.m. in the Natcher Center on the National Institutes of Health campus.
-The event is co-sponsored by the Board of Regents of the National Library of Medicine; the Friends of the National Library of Medicine; and the Medical Library Association.
+A symposium, “The National Library of Medicine, 1984-2014: Voyaging to the Future,” will be held May 14, 2014, from 8:30 a.m.-5:00 p.m. in the Natcher Center on the National Institutes of Health campus.
+The event is co-sponsored by the Board of Regents of the National Library of Medicine, the Friends of the National Library of Medicine, and the Medical Library Association.

-The symposium will reflect on the successes and setbacks during the past 30 years and consider opportunities for the future.
-In conjunction with the event, the library is collecting written recollections highlighting the impact the library has had over the last 30 years, as well as ideas for future opportunities, in a moderated blog launched May 1, 2014.
+The symposium will reflect on the library’s successes and setbacks during the past 30 years and consider opportunities for the future.
+In conjunction with the event, NLM is collecting written recollections highlighting the impact the library has had over the last 30 years, along with ideas for future opportunities, in a moderated blog launched May 1, 2014.

 Update to an April 25, 2014 NLM in Focus post